 Alaska AHEC Scholars Program

 Alaska AHEC Scholars is a multidisciplinary certificate program for certain health professions students that offers opportunities for hands-on training, experience in rural and underserved communities, and networking with other students and professionals.

-This program requires a 2 year commitment and consists of 40 hours of classroom or online instruction and 40 hours of community-based training in addition to the regular coursework required by the degree program.
+This program requires a 2 year commitment and consists of classroom or online instruction and community-based training in addition to the regular coursework required by the degree program.

 AHEC Scholars is a program of the National AHEC Organization that is implemented by local, statewide, and regional AHECs.
 Core topic areas covered in the curriculum include: